 Several museums offer regularly scheduled free programs.
 In addition to no-cost admission, visitors are treated to special tours and activities.
 Sometimes these events require tickets (which are free), and they're all either aimed at families or are kid-friendly.

-Brooklyn Museum First Saturdays – First Saturday of every month, 5-11pm, and every Thursday from 6-10pm beginning January 21.
-But kids ages 19 and under are always free.
+Brooklyn Museum First Saturdays – First Saturday of every month from 5-11pm.
+Kids ages 19 and under are always free.

-El Museo del Barrio Super Sábado – Free at all times for children under 12 and for everyone on the third Saturday of every month, 11am-6pm.
+El Museo del Barrio Super Sábado – Free at all times for children under 12 and for everyone on the third Saturday of every month from 11am-6pm.
 A visit here also gets you free admission to the Museum of the City of New York, located right across the street.

 American Museum of Natural History – Special exhibits and experiences cost extra.